keploy/docs/versioned_docs/version-2.0.0/keploy-cloud/installation.md

 ### Need Help?

 If you have any questions or need assistance, our support team is here to help.
-You can reach out to us through our support portal, Slack or by emailing us.
+You can reach out to us through our support portal, Slack or by emailing us at hello[at]keploy.io.